 - Classification: Log Review

-Each day, one Log Review Summary incident is raised – if there are any log anomalies detected in the customer environment by the machine learning models.
-Machine Learning log anomaly detection incorporates automation of all anomaly-based detection for Windows, UNIX/Linux, Amazon Web Services (AWS), Microsoft Azure, Network, and database logs and rule-based detection for Windows and UNIX/Linux logs.
-Examples of log data that Alert Logic reviews include:
+Each day, one Log Review Summary incident is raised - if there are any log anomalies detected in the customer environment by the machine learning models or rule-based detection.
+Both Machine Learning log anomaly and rule-based detection incorporate automation of any detection for Windows, UNIX/Linux, Amazon Web Services (AWS), Microsoft Azure, Network, and database logs.
+Examples of log data Alert Logic reviews include:

 - Windows: Failed logins, changes to privileges, changes to accounts, Active Directory global catalog changes, and others